 Price and release date

-Moto Z2 Force launched on August 10 in the US and will come out later this summer in the UK.
-We should see the same end-of-summer launch window for Australia and a few other regions in the world.
+Moto Z2 Force launched on August 10 in the US and, according to Motorola at the company's IFA 2017 press conference, it will come out in the UK in late September.
+We should see the same end-of-summer launch window for Australia and a few other regions in the world too.

 It costs $720 (about £550, AU$903), or $30 a month on contract.
 This means it costs the same as the , which has a larger, elegantly curved screen, but no MotoMods.
 The 360 Camera MotoMod is $299 (about £266, AU$375).
 There's no unlocked version of the phone in the US, even though Moto first said there would be.
 That may come later, of course.